(previously known as Aristotelia ivella)

 (Photo: courtesy of Photography Group, Centre for Biodiversity Genomics, University of Guelph)

 The Caterpillar of this species was imported from Florida in America and released in Australia in 1987 to control the weed :

 although in Florida they have also been found feeding on

 Early instars of the caterpillars eat the flesh of the leaves from inside, leaving a mine between the upper and lower skins of the leaf.
 Later instars leave just one surface, like a window in the leaf.
 The caterpillars also feed on other plant species in the genus Baccharis.
 However, in a test conducted with plants from 24 other plant families, the caterpillars refused to eat them.

 The caterpillars pupate in cocoons with ribs,.
 The cocoons are attached to a leaf or stem of the foodplant.

-The moths have silver forewings, each with various markings including two yellow edged black bands.
-The hindwings are a shiny yellow.
-The moths have a wingspan of about 1 cm.
+The moths have silver forewings, each with various markings including ragged dark brown patches.
+The hindwings are a shiny off-white.
+The moths have a wingspan of about 0.7 cm.

 The eggs are white, flat, and shiny.
 They are laid attached to a vein on the upper side of a leaf.